celer-network/sgn-v2-contracts/contracts/message/apps/multibridge/README.md

 This is a solution for cross-chain message passing without vendor lock-in and with enhanced security beyond any single bridge.
 A message with multiple copies are sent through different bridges to the destination chains, and will only be executed at the destination chain when the same message has been delivered by a quorum of different bridges.

 The current solution are designed for messages being sent from one source chain to multiple destination chains.
-It also that there is only one permitted sender on the source chain.
-For example, one use case could be a governance contract on Ethereum calling functions of contracts on other EVM chains.
+It also requires that there is only one permitted sender on the source chain.
+For example, one use case could be a governance contract on Ethereum calling remote functions of contracts on other EVM chains.
+Each dApp who wants to utilize this framework needs to deploy its own set of contracts.

 ## Workflow

 ### Send message on source chain

-To send message to execute a remote call on the destintion chain, sender on the source chain should call [`remoteCall()`](https://github.com/celer-network/sgn-v2-contracts/blob/261fe55b320393a1336156b5771867a36db43198/contracts/message/apps/multibridge/MultiBridgeSender.sol#L28-L40) of `MultiBridgeSender`, which invokes `sendMessage()` of every bridge sender apdater to send messages via different message bridges.
+To send a message to execute a remote call on the destintion chain, sender on the source chain should call [`remoteCall()`](https://github.com/celer-network/sgn-v2-contracts/blob/261fe55b320393a1336156b5771867a36db43198/contracts/message/apps/multibridge/MultiBridgeSender.sol#L28-L40) of `MultiBridgeSender`, which invokes `sendMessage()` of every bridge sender apdater to send messages via different message bridges.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────────────────────────────────┐